 for admission to a university - 36 points.

-Each version of the examination paper consists of two parts and includes 26 tasks that differ in form and level of complexity.
+Each version of the examination paper consists of two parts and includes 26 tasks that differ in form and level of difficulty.

-Part 1 contains 25 tasks with a short answer.
-In the examination paper, the following types of tasks with a short answer are proposed: tasks of an open type for recording a self-formulated correct answer; tasks to choose from and write down one correct answer from the proposed list of answers.
-The answer to the tasks of part 1 is given by the corresponding entry in the form of a number (number) or a word (several words), a sequence of numbers (numbers) written without spaces, commas and other additional characters.
+Part 1 contains 25 tasks with short answer.
+The examination paper offers the following types of short-answer tasks: open-type tasks to record a self-formulated correct answer; selection tasks and recording one correct answer from the proposed list of answers.
+The answer to the tasks of Part 1 is given by the corresponding entry in the form of a number (number) or a word (several words), a sequence of numbers (numbers) written without spaces, commas and other additional characters.

-Part 2 contains 1 open-ended task with a detailed answer (composition), which tests the ability to create your own statement based on the text you read.
+Part 2 contains 1 open-type task with a detailed answer (essay), testing the ability to create your own statement based on the text you read.

 UNSATISFACTORY RESULT

-If the participant disagrees with the results of the exam, he can file an appeal.
+If a participant does not agree with the results of the Unified State Exam, he can file an appeal.

-If a graduate receives a result below the minimum number of points in one of the compulsory subjects (Russian language or mathematics), then he can retake this exam in the same year on the reserve days provided for by the USE schedule.
+If a graduate receives a result below the minimum number of points in one of the compulsory subjects (Russian language or mathematics), then he can retake this exam in the same year on reserve days provided for by the Unified State Exam schedule.

-If a graduate receives an unsatisfactory result in both the Russian language and mathematics, he will be able to retake the exam only next year.
+If a graduate receives an unsatisfactory result in both the Russian language and mathematics, he will be able to retake the Unified State Exam only next year.

 If other USE participants who are not graduates of the current year receive a result below the minimum number of points, they will be able to take the USE in the subject only next year.

-What is the structure of the Unified State Examination in the Russian language?
+What does the structure of the Unified State Exam in Russian look like?

-Tasks 1-3 associated with text comprehension.
-To successfully complete these tasks, you must first analyze the text, think about which information is the main and which is secondary, and find causal relationships.
+Tasks 1-3 related to understanding the text.
+To successfully complete these tasks, you must first analyze the text, think about what information is main and what is secondary, and find cause-and-effect relationships.

-Task 4checks orthoepic norms (accents).
-Print out the list for yourself and read, or download the audio version and listen, it will not be possible to prepare for it in the evening, so we recommend that you regularly devote 5-10 minutes to it.
+Task 4checks spelling norms (stresses).
+Print out the list for yourself and read, or download the audio version and listen; you won’t be able to prepare for it in the evening, so we recommend regularly spending 5-10 minutes on it.

 Task 5- paronyms.
-We memorize lists of paronyms, look at patterns (for example, the suffixes -chiv-, -liv- refer to a person) and practice.
+We learn lists of paronyms, look for patterns (for example, the suffixes -chiv-, -liv- refer to a person) and practice.

-Tasks 8-14 associated with spelling (these are roots, prefixes, suffixes and endings).
+Tasks 8-14 related to spelling (these are roots, prefixes, suffixes and endings).
 There is nothing difficult here, we just learn the rules and exceptions to them, pay attention to the traps.
-If, for example, words with not (intractable) are often written on prefixes, it is easy to make a mistake in such words, because after c there is a voiced consonant, but one has only to drop the prefix not and everything becomes easy.
+If, for example, in a task on prefixes, words with not (uncooperative) are often written, it is easy to make a mistake in such words, because after s there is a voiced consonant, but you just have to drop the prefix not and everything becomes easy.

-Despite the ambiguous attitude towards mandatory state exams among school graduates and their parents, the abolition of the Unified State Examination in 2019 should definitely not be expected.
-Judging by the trend that took place in 2017 and 2018, students will have to prepare even better for graduation tests and start preparing not at the beginning of grade 11, but much earlier.
+Despite the ambiguous attitude towards mandatory state exams among school graduates and their parents, the cancellation of the Unified State Exam in 2019 should not be expected.
+Judging by the trend that took place in 2017 and 2018, students will have to prepare even more efficiently for final tests and begin preparation not at the beginning of 11th grade, but much earlier.

-If in the 2018-2019 academic year you have to finish school and choose a university, we strongly recommend that today you become interested in such questions as:
+If in the 2018-2019 academic year you have to graduate from school and choose a university, we strongly recommend that you become interested in such questions as:

 Required subjects

-Although today it is too early to talk about any final decisions regarding the final tests, which should take place in the 2018-2019 academic year, nevertheless, employees of the Ministry of Education and Science are ready to slightly lift the veil of mystery.
-We managed to find out that in 2019, new compulsory subjects will definitely appear in the Unified State Examination.
+Although today it is too early to talk about any final decisions regarding the final tests that should take place in the 2018-2019 academic year, employees of the Ministry of Education and Science are still ready to slightly lift the veil of secrecy.
+We managed to find out that in 2019 the Unified State Examination will definitely have new compulsory subjects.

 Compulsory subjects are Russian language and Mathematics.

-History could be added to the compulsory subjects (basic or specialized mathematics and Russian) in 2019.
-The Ministry of Education and Science focuses on the fact that every citizen should know the history of their country and be able to distinguish historical facts from profanities and fakes, which in recent years have begun to appear more and more often against the backdrop of confrontation between countries in the information field.
+History could be added to the compulsory subjects (basic or specialized mathematics and Russian language) in 2019.
+The Ministry of Education and Science emphasizes that every citizen should know the history of their country and be able to distinguish historical facts from profanities and fakes, which in recent years have begun to appear more and more often against the backdrop of confrontation between countries in the information field.

-As a subject of choice, graduates will be able to choose:
+As an elective subject, graduates will be able to choose:

 • social science;